axelayala1988/ace/Readme.md

 # Welcome to the ACE-BOX

+## Prerequisites
+- VirtualBox (latest version)
+- Vagrant
+- A Dynatrace tenant (sprint or prod)
+- A github account

 ## Instructions to create VM:
+1. cd into microk8s folder
-- create config.yml file based on config.yml.template
+1. create config.yml file based on config.yml.template
-- fill in Dynatrace details in config.yml
+1. fill in details in config.yml
-- cd into microk8s folder
-- execute vagrant up
+1. execute vagrant up

 ## Vagrant will perform the following:
 - Create an Ubuntu VM
 - Give the Ubuntu VM the name ace-box and give it an IP
 - Use Ansible to install:
     - Dynatrace OneAgent via Ansible Role
-    - Microk8s + dashboard (exposed on 8080)
+    - Microk8s + dashboard (exposed on nodePort 31100, https) and allow to skip token for dashboard
-    - Jenkins (exposed on 31000)
+    - Jenkins (exposed on nodePort 31000)
-    - Gogs (exposed on 31001)
+    - Gogs (exposed on nodePort 31001)
-    - A dashboard with handy links (exposed on 30001)
+    - A dashboard with handy links (exposed on nodePort 30001)

 ## SSH into the box
 Inside the microk8s folder, execute vagrant ssh to gain access to the VM